One size no longer fits all in ovarian cancer treatment.

 OASIS – Ovarian cancer Alliance for SIgnal-Seeking clinical trials

 Ovarian cancer has traditionally been thought of as a single disease.
 Recent molecular discoveries have confirmed that ovarian cancer should not be one size fits all.
 Survival has not improved in decades and lags well behind breast and other cancers.
-If survival rates are to improve then more research are required to target the defined sub sets of ovarian cancer.
+If survival rates are to improve then more research is required to target the defined sub sets of ovarian cancer.

 The OASIS Initiative is a collaborative research program between ANZGOG and the Australian Ovarian Cancer Study to undertake small signal seeking trials that show sufficient evidence of clinical activity to allow larger randomised trials.